aleksandrbogomolov/vote_restaurant/README.md

 Goal:

-Design and implement a JSON API using Hibernate/Spring/SpringMVC (or Spring-Boot) without frontend.
+Design and implement a JSON API using Hibernate/Spring/SpringMVC (or Spring-Boot).

 The task is: